open/close all folders

 - Genius Bruiser: He's an evil genius...but is also strong enough to lift up Hiram with one finger and trounce Basil in a one-on-one fight.

-- Good Smoking, Evil Smoking: Ratigan smokes a cigarette (complete with long stemmed filter).
-His arch-nemesis Basil (as well as plenty of minor characters) also smoke.
+- Good Smoking, Evil Smoking: Ratigan smokes a cigarette (complete with long stemmed filter), while his Arch-Enemy Basil smokes a pipe.

 - I Am Not Weasel: He HATES being called a rat.